fkarg/fkarg.github.io/drafts/topics.md

         third of all decisions. it appears to be similar for a lot of people.
         Solution: Vote based on results by digital voting things and RFC-style discussion for decisions and votes on policies
+    - => university politics is among the least representitive, because most people just go their way and those doing something are those with a nonstandard 'mission' against the university in the first place especially I-want-to-change-the-world-people are represented there, barely anyone else
 - What would be awesome: a friendly (!) discussion (not of opposing ideas, but rather ... huh) between Jordan Peterson and Mark Manson, as they seem to have similar ideas for a lot of topics.